doujiang24/lua-resty-kafka/README.md

     When buffer queue is full, if option passed `true`, will use semaphore wait function to block coroutine until timeout or buffer queue has reduced, Otherwise, return "buffer overflow" error with `false`.
+    Notice, it could not be used in those phases which do not support yields, i.e. log phase.

 * `wait_buffer_timeout`